W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 It is pointless to believe that controlling the outcome of misthought can result in healing.
 ²When you are fearful, you have chosen wrongly.
 ³That [fear coming from your wrong choice] is why you feel responsible for it [being fearful].
-⁴You must change your mind, not your behaviour, and this [changing your mind] *is* a matter of willingness.
+⁴You must change your mind, not your behavior, and this [changing your mind] *is* a matter of willingness.
 ⁵You do not need guidance except at the mind level.
 ⁶Correction belongs only at the level where change is possible.
 ⁷Change does not mean anything at the symptom level, where it [correction] cannot work.